amroamroamro/prettify-matlab/README.markdown

 USAGE
 -----

+ - run `rake SO:build`.
+This will create the output javascript files in `js` from templates sources in `src`.

  - For the Greasemonkey userscript, install the `prettify-matlab.user.js`.
    This shall apply the MATLAB syntax highlighting on Stack Overflow for questions with the `matlab` tag.